Whiting Indigenous Knowledge Student Research Awards

 Call for Proposals

 To apply, you must be a currently enrolled Penn State University student.
-Research must be related to an approved honors thesis topic, approved masters or doctoral thesis topic, approved topic for undergraduate capstone course, etc. If your proposal is funded, you will be required to present your research findings and/or project results at a Fall 2017 or Spring 2018 ICIK seminar.
-You will also be require to write an article highlighting the indigenous knowledge aspects of your project for publication in the ICIK journal: IK: Other Ways of Knowing.
+Research must be related to an approved honors thesis topic, approved masters or doctoral thesis topic, approved topic for undergraduate capstone course, etc. If your proposal is funded, you will be required to present your research findings and/or project results at a Fall 2018 or Spring 2019 ICIK seminar.
+You will also be required to write an article highlighting the indigenous knowledge aspects of your project for publication in the ICIK journal: IK: Other Ways of Knowing.

 The application should consist of: